mathematicator-core/calculator/README.md

 Method `calculateString()` returns entity `CalculatorResult` that implements `__toString()` method.

-Advance use is by array of tokens created by `Tokenizer`:
+Advance use is by an array of tokens created by `Tokenizer`:

 ```php
 $tokenizer = new Tokenizer(/* some dependencies */);